pohor/subscription-api/README.md

 - You will get a response with JSON informing whether the request was succesful & the subscripion was created or an error explaining what went wrong on the way.

+### Security

+For better security, the customers tokens recieved from the payment gateway are encrypted before saving in db.
+Credit Card numbers are not stored and they are filtered from showing in the logs as well.

 ### To do's:

 * Requests specs